-1-2 small beets OR 1 large beet, leaves removed and roughly chopped
+1-2 small beets OR 1 large beet, peeled and chopped into 2-inch chunks

 2 heaping tbsp. tahini

 ¼ cup extra virgin olive oil, plus a little extra for roasting the beets